DigiScore/neoscore/doc/western/staff.rst

     Clef(Mm(20), staff, 'treble')
     Clef(Mm(200), staff, 'bass')

-Several common clef types are built in, and for convenience these can be passed in by their string names.
+Several common clef types are built in, and for convenience these can be specified by their string names.
 These include:

 * ``'treble'``
 * ``'treble_8vb'``